Arjen Robben: 2014 World Cup and retirement

 In the Netherlands' first match of the 2014 World Cup, Robben scored two goals in a 5–1 win over Spain.
 In the Netherlands' second group stage match, a 3–2 win over Australia, Robben scored the team's opening goal as they qualified for the knockout stage.
 In the round of 16 knock-out match with Mexico, the Netherlands won on a penalty awarded after Robben went down following a challenge from Rafael Márquez.
 The Associated Press said that Robben's "theatrical" fall "did little to defuse the debate about his reputation for diving".
 Robben maintained that the penalty was correct but admitted to falling easily earlier in the match, telling a Dutch TV channel that "the one [at the end] was a penalty, but the other one was a dive in the first half.
 I shouldn't be doing that".

-In the quarter-final, Robben scored the Netherlands' second kick in a 4–3 penalty shootout defeat of Costa Rica.
+In the quarter-final, Robben scored the Netherlands' second kick in a 4–3 penalty shootout victory against Costa Rica.
 On 11 July, Robben was named on the ten-man shortlist for FIFA's Golden Ball award for the tournament's best player.
 On 28 August 2015, Robben was named captain of the Netherlands, replacing Robin van Persie.

-2018 World Cup

 On 10 October 2017, Robben retired from international football after the team's unsuccessful 2018 World Cup qualifying campaign.
-He collected 96 caps between 2003 and 2017 for the Oranje and scored 37 goals.
+He made 96 appearances between 2003 and 2017 for the Oranje and scored 37 goals.